 Partnering among agencies is vital to watershed management.
 We work closely with many other organizations that provide scientific expertise, conservation resources, and funding that help us to accomplish much more than we could on our own.
 Tryon Creek Watershed Council hosts quarterly Stewardship Committee meetings, where organizations engaged in work in the watershed meet to update one another and coordinate events.

-A non-profit organization that works to protect and the Tryon Creek State Natural Area and provide community environmental education.
+A non-profit organization that works to inspire and nurture relationships with nature in the Tryon Creek State Natural Area.

 Located in the watershed adjacent to Tryon Creek State Natural Area, Lewis and Clark Law School partners with the Tryon Creek Watershed Council to restore and protect forested and riparian land on campus.